rsksmart/devportal-1.0/rif/scheduler/contracts.md

 ### Refunding overdue executions

 The requestor can request the refund of the overdue scheduled transactions (those that were not executed on time, inside the execution window).
-To clain the refund, the requestor should call the following method:
+To claim the refund, the requestor should call the following method:

 ```solidity
   function requestExecutionRefund(bytes32 id) external